Contact Us (323) 455-2498

 What is the Average Settlement for Traumatic Brain Injury Case?

-The settlement for a traumatic brain injury (TBI) case can vary depending on the severity of the injury, the impact on the victim’s life, and the specific circumstances surrounding the accident.
-On average, it costs between $100,000 to $5 million.
+TBI settlement amounts can vary depending on the severity of the injury, its impact on the victim’s life, and the specific circumstances surrounding the accident.
+On average, they can range anywhere between $100,000 and $5 million.

-For example, settlements for mild traumatic brain injuries like concussions could range between $100,000 and $150,000.
-However, when it gets to the moderate stage, settlements will go higher and range from $150,00 to $500,000.
+For example, settlements for mild traumatic brain injuries, such as concussions, could range between $100,000 and $150,000.
+However, when it gets to the moderate stage, settlements will go higher and range from $150,00-$500,000.
 If it is a severe traumatic brain injury that could lead to permanent disabilities and the need for long-term care, it would exceed $1 million, with some cases reaching as high as $5 million or more.

 When it comes to settlements, it could be for economic or non-economic damages.
 For example, economic damages are quantifiable costs directly related to the injury.
 They include medical bills, lost wages, and loss of earning capacity.
 On the other hand, non-economic damages compensate the victim for intangible losses.
 These could include pain and suffering, loss of enjoyment of life, and emotional distress.